 Swedish Research: Two Swedish Research classes are offered-Part 1 and Part 2.
 It is strongly recommended that both classes are attended in order.
 The material is not duplicated.
 There will be both instruction and computer “hands on” time plus handouts and worksheets.
-The instructor will be Barbara Waagen for both classes.

 This class is not teaching about genealogy and how it is done, but is designed to help those who are just learning about computers and how they work.
 It comes in 3 parts:

-Beginner: You will learn basic computer language for use of the computer.
+Basic Computer #1: You will learn basic computer language for use of the computer.
 There is class instruction for 30 to 40 minutes, and class time on a computer to practice using the knowledge gained in this first class.

-Intermediate: We look at word processors and their function.
+Basic Computer #2: We look at word processors and their function.
 We talk about the kinds of word processor there are and their differences.
 We learn how to create documents and folders and how to join them.

-Advanced: We take an in-depth look at the things you can do with the word processor to make the documents you produce come to life.
+Basic Computer #3: We take an in-depth look at the things you can do with the word processor to make the documents you produce come to life.

 Scanning Photos & Documents